 We’ve shared a lot on Exploration: Hawaii, especially our favorite hikes and places to dine.
 That said, this is one restaurant that I’m not particularly ready to give away just yet.
 It’s a sushi bar that is more of a hole-in-the-wall.
 Actually, it kind of is, literally, a hole in the wall of a larger restaurant.
 It’s frequented by locals who like to eat good, talk loud, and drink a lot.
 Did I mention that this sushi bar is BYOB.
 Yup, and many regulars drag along their own coolers filled with ice and their favorite alcoholic beverage of choice.
 Their 11-piece omakase is a great value at just $30.
 Now do you get why I’m keeping this one to myself?

 It’s been three weeks since the conclusion of the 2014 Hawaii Food & Wine Festival and its finale, It’s A Food World After All.
 And that’s about how long it took me to recover from it all.
 At the festival’s final signature event, sixteen master chefs took Hawaii residents on a culinary journey, with the stunning Ko Olina beach and a gorgeous full moon as it’s backdrop.

 In this post, I wrote about how night viewing of Halemaumau Crater from the Jaggar Museum is a must see when visiting Hawaii Volcanoes National Park.
 This isn’t the only place to get a great view of the crater at night.
-Michelle and I were fortunate to stay at the famous Volcano House.
+We were fortunate to stay at the famous Volcano House.
 This unique lodge is the only one of its kind within Hawaii Volcanoes National Park.
 The lodge is located on the edge of Kilauea Volcano, and offers a stunning viewing area of Halemaumau Crater.